pavanrshankar/LexicalAnalyzer/Documentation.md

                                           classificationModel<KNN> knn;

 > Language also provides easy writability of code.
 E.g. array addition, subtraction and multiplication are simplified.
+  File access for training and testing is made easy.

-                                  Arr1[] + Arr2[] adds all the elements at same index.
+                            Arr1[] + Arr2[] // adding all elements at same positions

-  Easy file access is provided for training and testing like:

                               vector<int> irisresults = classifyFromFile("iris.txt")

-> Language conforms to size of int as 4 bytes, size of double as 8 bytes as specified by IEEE.
-Implicit type conversion of int to double is allowed.
-Explicit type conversion of int to double and double to int allowed.
-Apart from this all other type conversion is illegal.

 HELPFUL FEATURES OF OUR LANGUAGE (WITH EXAMPLES IN CODE):

 >1.
 ARRAY OPERATIONS: Addition, subtraction, multiplication, increment, &, | etc. operations that are supported on integers